-Anzac Day is a very special Big Day for all Australians to celebrate the sacrifices of those that have gone before in providing for a free and safe country.
+Anzac Day is a very special Big Day for all Australians to commemorate the sacrifices of those that have gone before in providing for a free and safe country.
 Australians come together at this time and spend time, particularly on reflection.
-Many many Australians have family or friends that partook in early wars to keep Australia safe and free.
+Many, many Australians have family or friends that partook in early wars to keep Australia safe and free.

 For many it's an important time to be with family and friends.
-For some it will mean attending the may Anzac Day dawn services, parades and get together events.
-For others it may mean watching on or spending time with loved ones and reflecting.
-And for others it may be a time to forget and to get away etc. Being on April 25th the Autumn weather will hopefully be kind and we have a few ideas for you to get out and about on this special day!
+For some it will mean attending the many official Anzac Day dawn services, parades and get together events.
+For others it may mean watching on or just spending time with loved ones and reflecting.
+And for others it may be a time to forget and to get away etc. Being on April 25th the Autumn weather will hopefully be kind.
+Whatever the weather it will be great to get out and about and commemorate this great day in your own way.
+We have a few ideas for you to get out and about on this special day!

 The ANZAC war memorial is in the beautiful Hyde Park of Sydney.
 And during the day there are many spots to have a picnic and enjoy the surrounds.
 Earlier in the morning the dawn service is generally held at the Cenotaph at Martin Place.
 It's a very good idea to be early as there are normally big crowds.
 Then the Sydney Anzac Day March commences from Martin Place after breakfast around 9am.
 There are many Sydney venues that open up to cater for breakfast and later for getting together with friends.
 We hope some of our Sydney ideas help your day.